As a nation and throughout the world, we are experiencing unprecedented and challenging times as we cope with the COVID-19 (coronavirus) pandemic.

 What are the benefits of telehealth?

-- No exposure to other diseases, like the coronavirus.
+- No exposure to other diseases, like COVID-19.
 You can visit with your doctor in the safety of your home.

 - Improved care quality.
 Real-time connections improve health and increase your satisfaction.